How2Rev/How2rev.github.io/pages/C01/elf.md

 # C01-05 : Some unknow handlers (Easy)

 This program is weird.
-I reversed the main and the only thing i found is a int divided by 0.
+I reversed the main and the only thing i found is a int divided by a int.
 With your understanding of ELF format, try to inspect all the importants data linked to an ELF, and you will see some hidden things!

 flag md5sum : 868b752cd2a517f9db545c4c744aa13c